Riet, Germany: Economy

-Public Life
+Public life

 There is a kindergarten and an elementary school in the village.
 A citizens' office as a branch of the town hall is located on the village square.

-Clubs and Communities of Interest
+Clubs and communities of interest

 Riet has several clubs, some with a long history, including the sports club SV Riet e.
 V.

 Landmarks

-The Castle
+The castle

 The castle used to have a circumferential, deep, brick moat, which could be flooded at short notice with water from the Strudelbach stream in an emergency.

 During the Second World War, the castle was accommodation for some bombed-out citizens of Pforzheim and Stuttgart, and later also for displaced persons.

-The Parish Hall/Community Center
+The parish hall/community center

 The parish hall, which was the rectory until the 1980s, stands on the site of a former castle of Riet.

 St. Stephen's Church

 In the church there is still a wooden column of the Count's chair with the coat of arms of the Lords of Reischach.